-About the Maison T Ortiz Youth Outdoors Skills Camp
+About the 2018 Maison T Ortiz Youth Outdoors Skills Camp

-The founders: Shortly after Maison’s death, Nevada Bighorns Unlimited, Northern Nevada Chapter of Safari Club International, and The Rotary Club of Sparks, Nevada through the Fred Searles Trust (The Founding Sponsors), collaborated with the Ortiz family to organize a youth camp to remember Maison and address the glaring need to get more of our young people involved in outdoor activities.
-The Nevada Department of Wildlife (NDOW) also joined the collaborative as a strategic partner.
+Founded in 2011, the Maison T Ortiz Youth Outdoor Skills Camp is a weekend-long event designed to immerse youths in outdoor skills training and a fun overnight camping experience.
+The camp is named in honor and memory of Maison T Ortiz, a 15-year-old Galena High School student who tragically died in a snowboarding accident in January 2011.
+Shortly after Maison’s death, Nevada Bighorns Unlimited, Northern Nevada Chapter of Safari Club International, and The Rotary Club of Sparks, Nevada, the Founding Sponsors, collaborated with the Ortiz family to organize a youth camp in order to remember Maison and to address the glaring need for youth involvement in wildlife-related outdoor activities.
+The Nevada Department of Wildlife (NDOW) also joined the collaboration as a strategic partner.

-Our Mission: Provide an interactive outdoor summer camp that engages youths in wildlife-related outdoor recreational and conservational activities that are safe, responsible, and fun.
+“Provide an interactive educational summer camp that engages youths in wildlife-related outdoor recreational and conservational activities that are safe, responsible, and fun.”

 - Our primary focus: IT’S ALL ABOUT THE KIDS!

-- Provide opportunities for inexperienced youths
+- Provide opportunities for inexperienced youth

 - Promote individual and collective safety